Step-by-step guide

 Built-in options across devices and apps

 These workflows are useful when you cannot use the web tool, but their coverage varies.
-RemoveMyEXIF is the consistent path when you want one clean output.
+REMOVEMYEXIF is the consistent path when you want one clean output.

 Windows